vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually.md

 This document intends to be a tutorial and reference on how to write a Vala binding to an existing C library.
 If the library uses GLib, do not follow this document.
-Instead read
+Instead, read
 [Generating a VAPI with GObject Introspection](generating-a-vapi-with-gobject-introspection).
 A library may not follow the GLib coding practices precisely, but it is better to fix the library to work with GObject